PDF

 swimming pools.
 I don't want to leave you here without taking you with me.
 That's always

-been my big to do plan of military action.
-I'll even take your blunt haircut home with me if I have to.
+been my big to do at once plan of manly action.
+I'll even take your blunt haircut home with me, if I have to.

 But these people, hanging over me have to get their own ride home.
 Let's find a nice quiet